aaronashby/CS4100-Travel-Agent/README.md

 2. **Backend (Server)**: A RESTful API built with **Python** and **Flask**.
 It handles the heavy lifting, including complex business logic, calling external APIs (like weather and flight services), and executing our AI algorithms (A* and CSP) to generate smart travel itineraries.

 The frontend and backend run as independent applications and communicate with each other over HTTP via JSON API endpoints.

+## How to Run

+1. Open two separate terminals
+    - In one terminal, `cd` into the `frontend` directory
+    - In the other, `cd` into the `backend` directory
+2. In the backend terminal, run `pip install -r requirements.txt` to install the backend dependencies
+3. In the frontend terminal, run `npm install` to install the frontend dependencies
+4. In the backend terminal, run the Flask API using `python app.py`
+5. In the frontend terminal, run the frontend server using `npm run dev`
+    - You should see a link that will take you to our app in localhost!